Borg Panels Energy and Greenhouse Reduction Project (Revoked)

 Project Information:

-Borg Panels Energy and Greenhouse Reduction Project (Revoked) is an Industrial Electricity and Fuel Efficiency project located across two primary operational sites: Somersby on the NSW Central Coast (approximately 10km northwest of Gosford) and Oberon in the Central Tablelands (approximately 45km southeast of Bathurst).
-It was registered in October 2015 and operates within an undefined industrial project area footprint, as is typical for facility-based efficiency upgrades.
+Borg Panels Energy and Greenhouse Reduction Project (Revoked) is an Industrial Electricity and Fuel Efficiency project located across two manufacturing sites: Somersby (approximately 10km northwest of Gosford on the NSW Central Coast) and Oberon (approximately 45km southeast of Bathurst in the NSW Central Tablelands).
+Registered in October 2015, the project covers an unknown combined area across both industrial sites.